-- (1) The Agreement was violated when the Carrier assigned outside forces to perform Maintenance of Way and Structures Department work (installation, removal and replacement of ties and crossings, brush cutting, cribbing and distribution of ballast) within the limits of the East Binghamton Yard in Conklin, New York on June 27, 28, 29, 30, July 5, 6, 7, 11, 12, 18, 27 and 29, 2016 (System File NS-DHS-NESF-2016-034/MW-HARR-16-72-LM-822 SOU). - (2) The Agreement was further violated when the Carrier failed to notify the General Chairman of its plans to contract out the work referred to in Part (1) above and failed to discuss the contracting out in an attempt to reach an understanding as required by Rule 59. - (3) As a consequence of the violations referred to in Parts (1) and/or (2) above, Claimant S. Shelp shall now be compensated for one hundred twenty (120) hours at the applicable straight time rate of pay and for twenty-six (26) hours at the applicable overtime rate of pay; Claimant D. McDonald shall now be compensated for eighty (80) hours at the applicable straight time rate of pay and Claimant J. Ambrose shall now be compensated for seventy (70) hours at the applicable straight time rate of pay and for one and one-half (1.5) hours at the applicable overtime rate of pay."
+- (1) The Agreement was violated when the Carrier assigned outside forces to perform Maintenance of Way and Structures Department work (roadway maintenance and material distribution and the repairing of track geometry defects) between Binghamton, New York and Schenectady, New York on May 23, 24, 25, 26, 27, June 1, 2 and 7, 2016 (System File NS-DHS-NESF-2016-020/MW-HARR-16-64-LM-752 SOU). - (2) The Agreement was further violated when the Carrier failed to notify the General Chairman of its plans to contract out the work referred to in Part (1) above and failed to discuss the contracting out in an attempt to reach an understanding as required by Rule 59. - (3) As a consequence of the violations referred to in Parts (1) and/or (2) above, furloughed Claimant D. McDonald must be compensated at the appropriate rate of pay for all time worked by the outside forces which amounts to a total of one thousand nine hundred fifty-six dollars and ninety-eight cents (\$1,956.98)."